ikrima/gamedevguide/contents/guides/ue4guide/wip/physics/Asset Manager.md

          * @param bAllowClear If true, add None option to top
          * @param bAlowAll If true, add All Types option to bottom, returns AllPrimaryAssetTypes if selected
          */
-        static TSharedRef&lt;SWidget> MakePrimaryAssetTypeSelector(FOnGetPrimaryAssetDisplayText OnGetDisplayText, FOnSetPrimaryAssetType OnSetType, bool bAllowClear = true, bool bAllowAll = false);
+        static TSharedRef<SWidget> MakePrimaryAssetTypeSelector(FOnGetPrimaryAssetDisplayText OnGetDisplayText, FOnSetPrimaryAssetType OnSetType, bool bAllowClear = true, bool bAllowAll = false);

 /**
          * Creates a simple version of a Primary Asset Id selector, not bound to a PropertyHandle